Elizabeth Puranam

-Elizabeth Puranam is an Al Jazeera anchor, journalist and India correspondent.
+Elizabeth Puranam is an Indian-born New Zealand journalist, best known for her work as a reporter and presenter for Al Jazeera.

 Biography

-Puranam worked at TVNZ (Television New Zealand) and the news desk at TV3 (now Three).
-She can read and write in Arabic and can speak Hindi and Telugu.

 Puranam was born at the Mahatma Gandhi Hospital in Hyderabad, India.
 She moved to Auckland with her family when she was 10, first settling in Avondale, then Glen Eden, and finally Piha (West Auckland).
 Whilst living in Auckland, Puranam earned a BA in political science and media.

+Puranam started her career at Television New Zealand and the news desk at TV3.
+She can read and write in Arabic and can speak Hindi and Telugu.

 Personal life

-On 14 August 2021, Puranam married French sports agent Alexandre Bernard who she met in Doha.
-Puranam gave birth to their son, Mathis Charles Puranam-Bernard on 16 June 2022.
+Puranam married French sports agent Alexandre Bernard who she met in Doha.
 Puranam lives with her family in south Delhi.